gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/README.md

 ## 6. Supervised Model Validation Summaries and Conclusion on the Best Model

 ### 🟡a.
 Logistic Regression Confusion Matrix

-Reading the table...and repeating the same for the rest of the Models below
+Reading the table...and repeating the same for the rest of the Models below from (b) to (f)

 - True Negatives : 9743
 - False Positives: 71
 - False Negatives: 100